-This course requires students to understand and apply music theory and fundamentals, musical elements, historical context, relation of music to the other arts, and appropriate performance practice.
-Performances are an integral part of the course and include concerts, competitions, festivals and special events, which will be outlined in a performance calendar.
+Orchestra is designed for string students progressing from intermediate to advanced musicianship.
+The course requires students to understand and apply music theory and fundamentals, musical elements, historical context, relation of music to the other arts, and appropriate performance practice.
+Performances are an integral part of the course and include concerts, competitions, festivals and special events beyond the regular school day, which will be outlined in a performance calendar.
+Performance participation is expected and is the graded culmination of academic student learning.